Austria's foreign minister brings Facebook age to UN stage

-UNITED NATIONS, Sept 27 Austria's youthful foreign minister began his address to the U.N.
+UNITED NATIONS Austria's youthful foreign minister began his address to the U.N.
 General Assembly on Saturday by acknowledging his place in the world and offering something rarely seen during the annual meeting of world leaders.

 "I look a bit younger than most of the other speakers before," said Sebastian Kurz.
 "Indeed, I believe I am the only person under the age of 30 who has the privilege of speaking here this week."